YingLiu4203/LearningKivy/Ch03 Widgets and Widget Tree/Widgets and Widget Tree.md

 In a Windows desktop, a root widgets uses all space of the user interface window.
-In my Windows 8.1 computer, the Kivy root window has a default size of 1020px * 799px, i.e., a width of 1020 pixels and a height of 799 pixels.
+In my Windows 8.1 computer, the Kivy root window has a default size of 1020px and 799px, i.e., a width of 1020 pixels and a height of 799 pixels.
 The window has a default position that is on the top right part of the computer screen.
-A button widget has a default size of 100px * 100px.
+A button widget has a default size of 100px width and 100px length.
 The default position is on the bottom left corner of its parent.
 In the above diagram we can only see one button because one is on top of the other one.